weakish/docs-en/views/realtime-guide-intermediate.md

 // Register subclass
 realtime.RegisterMessageType<InputtingMessage>();

-// Send a message with the custom type: var inputtingMessage = new InputtingMessage();
-// TextContent is inherited from AVIMTypedMessage inputtingMessage.TextContent = "Typing…";
-// Ecode is the property we just defined inputtingMessage.Ecode = "#e001";

-// At this point, the user is already logged in and the conversation object for the current conversation is already obtained await conversation.SendMessageAsync(inputtingMessage);

-For other members in the same `conversation`, they can receive the message with the following code: async void Start()
-{
-    var jerry = await realtime.CreateClientAsync("jerry");
-    // Event for message received
-    jerry.OnMessageReceived += Jerry_OnMessageReceived;
-}
-void Jerry_OnMessageReceived(object sender, AVIMMessageEventArgs e) {
-    if (e.Message is InputtingMessage)
-    {
-        var inputtingMessage = (InputtingMessage)e.Message;
-        Debug.Log(string.Format("Message with custom type received: {0} {1}", inputtingMessage.TextContent, inputtingMessage.Ecode));
-    }
-}

-// Here we introduced how you can build your own message type to support the function of displaying typing status.
-However, to fully implement such function, you have to make the message into a [transient message](#transient-messages).
 ```

 See [Back to Receiving Messages](realtime-guide-beginner.html#back-to-receiving-messages) in the previous chapter for more details on how to receive messages with custom types.